 The ACLU of Maryland is building opportunity out of the legacy of segregation.
 Our fair housing work began with the filing of the landmark civil rights lawsuit, Thompson v.
-HUD, on behalf of 14,000 African American families in public housing.
-From that came the Baltimore Housing Mobility Program, which gives families and children the chance to move from racially isolated, disinvested, high-poverty neighborhoods to areas of opportunity in city and suburban neighborhoods that have better schools, lower crime, and more job opportunities.
+HUD, on behalf of 14,000 Black families in public housing.
+From that came the Baltimore Housing Mobility Program, which gives families and children the chance to move from neighborhoods that are racially isolated, disinvested in, and have high levels of poverty, to areas of opportunity in city and suburban neighborhoods that have better schools, lower crime, and more job opportunities.

 BALTIMORE PUBLIC HOUSING FAMILIES WIN SETTLEMENT IN FAIR HOUSING LAWSUIT